paul-mccormack/bicep-build-tests/README.md

 This automated linting works fine if you do not need to change from the recommended rules.
 If you do need to change the level or disable a rule you can create a file named ```bicepconfig.json``` in the same directory as your bicep files.
 You can see an example in this repository.

 The available levels for a rule are: off, info, warning and error.
 All but error will allow you to deploy the bicep code.
-Most of the rules at default configuration are set to warning.
-These cover best practise recommenadations mostly and will deploy without issues but there are a few I would prefer to be set to error and halt the deployment.
+The default setting for all the rules is warning.
+These cover best practise recommendations mostly and will deploy without issues, hoever there are a few I would prefer to be set to error and halt the deployment.
 These are the rules that specifically deal with secrets.

 For example, you can ensure a parameter that contains sensitive data is kept out of deployment logs by using the ```@secure()``` decorator.
 There is a rule to enforce this called ```secure-secrets-in-params```.
 The code below shows that rule with the enforcement raised to error: